tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 **Solution:**

-Sphinx did not recognise the file path correctly due to a missing slash at the beginning, so let's just put it there:
+Sphinx did not recognize the file path correctly due to a missing slash at the beginning, so let's just put it there:

 ..  code-block:: rst